-Although cloaked in surgical scrubs, this well-cast drama is essentially an updated version of “The Paper Chase,” with medical interns standing in as the set-upon law students and various doctors sharing the role of their tormenting Prof. Kingsfield.
-Series appears well positioned to capitalize on its “Desperate Housewives” lead-in.
+Although cloaked in surgical scrubs, this well-cast drama is essentially an updated version of “The Paper Chase,” with medical interns standing in as the set-upon law students — knowing some of them won’t cut it — and various doctors sharing the role of their tormenting Prof. Kingsfield.
+While few of the notes struck are new, buoyed by the trio of intriguing females at its center as the hazed and confused, series appears well positioned to capitalize on its “Desperate Housewives” lead-in.

 In another “Paper” clip, this new show even features a potentially awkward relationship between Meredith Grey (Ellen Pompeo), the daughter of a famous physician attempting to follow in mom’s footsteps; and Derek Shepherd (Patrick Dempsey), the attending doctor she beds in a one-night stand without knowing they’ll be working together.
 This yields all kinds of meet-cute banter and flirtation, which might make younger femmes swoon but doesn’t lend much to the proceedings.